stop histamine reaction clear histamine from body

 7) Histamine-friendly probiotics - If gut flora imbalance is contributing to your histamine overload, a probiotic may help re-establish balance.
 But, be sure to choose a probiotic formulated to promote histamine degradation - otherwise, regular probiotics can often make symptoms worse as the bacteria will naturally produce histamine.
 I recommend trying out this hypoallergenic, low histamine probiotic, which is one of the few histamine-safe probiotics on the market.

 8) Focus on gut health - A leaky gut, IBS or other bowel trouble increases the level of inflammation both in the gut and the rest of the body.
-You want to keep inflammation levels down, as inflammation means histamine release.
+You want to keep inflammation levels down, as inflammation causes histamine release.

 Get the Diet

-Histamine Reaction FAQ
+Histamine Intolerance FAQ

 Is it better to prevent or treat a histamine reaction?